NYU-DICE-Lab/open_clip/README.md

 However, most researchers and even most businesses do not have access to the distributed training setups required for such batch sizes.
 Gradient caching saves computed gradients in RAM instead of in VRAM, allowing for much larger batch sizes on a single node.

+### What about gradient accumulation?

+Unfortunately, the gradient accumulation technique, splitting a large batch into chunks and summing gradients across several backwards, cannot emulate a large batch as each smaller chunk has fewer in-batch negatives. (https://arxiv.org/pdf/2101.06983.pdf)

-Unlike gradient accumulation, gradient caching is mathematically identical to training with a large batch size.
+Unlike gradient accumulation, gradient caching is mathematically identical to distributing the batch across multiple GPUs.

 ## Installation